raspberrypilearning/welcome-to-antarctica/en/step_3.md

 The index.html page will be loaded first.

-When that page is open, there is no need for its link to be clickable.
+When that page is open, the link should stay white and its link should not be clickable.

 --- task ---